 The Hair Chair

-The Hair Chair, patented technology is an approved treatment for excessive hair loss that has been available throughout the world for a number of years under the name of ETG chair (Electro TrichoGenesis) and was brought to the United States under the name of CTG chair (Cosmetic TrichoGenesis).
+But unfortunately most hair loss treatments and remedies focuses on first 2 reasons (increased DHT and scalp conditions) and not the micro blood circulation which is actually the main cause of hair loss according to latest research on cause factors in hair loss, that’s why you see nobody loses hair on top of the neck and ears not even when there is increased amount of DHT and existence of scalp conditions such as dermatitis or oily hair. let me explain why?
+The contractions and constant motion of the muscles over the ears and neck when we eat, chew or speak create constant flow of oxygenated blood to the capillaries that lies below the scalp surface which transport all the essential nutrients such as vitamins, minerals, and amino acids that the hair roots need to grow new hair as well as to prevent the conversion of testosterone to DHT that attacks the hair follicles and cause hair thinning. following these principles, the Hair Chair a patented technology is an approved treatment for excessive hair loss that has been available throughout the world for a number of years under the name of ETG chair (Electro TrichoGenesis) and was brought to the United States under the name of CTG chair (Cosmetic TrichoGenesis).
 Current Technology Corporation developed CTG chair and while TrichoGenesis is a treatment and not a cure, it alters a dormant state of hair cells by stimulating the follicles, inhibiting further excessive hair loss, and stimulating hair re-growth in suitable candidates.
 The technology utilizes non-invasive pulsed electrostatic energy that can noticeably create the appearance of fuller, thicker and more luxurious hair.
 Success rates from these treatments have been approx. 89%-96%, although results may vary, depending on the individual.
 Helpful for cancer patients to retain their hair during chemotherapy treatment, or to reduce the amount of hair loss (men & women).
 Also recommended for people suffering from alopecia (men & women), male pattern baldness, or other conditions that are conducive of hair thinning or hair loss.
 Hair Chair offers each customer a number of advantages over pharmaceuticals, topical and surgical implants.
+The Hair Chair a natural hair loss treatment not only prevents hair loss efficiently by bringing oxygenated blood flow on the top of the scalp like the one above the neck and ears, it also can reconvert DHT back into testosterone to stop the hair loss and getting the same results of minoxidil and propecia but without any side-effects.

 How the hair chair works ?

 Sessions are received while sitting on an ergonomically shaped couch with a semi-spherical hood.
 This hood contains electrodes that deliver specified pulsed electrostatic energy during uniquely scheduled sessions.
 There is no direct contact between the hood of the device and the scalp of the patient.
 Energy is delivered passively to the scalp by the low-level electric field generated within the hood.
-This electric field is created by a low frequency, low-intensity electrostatic pulse used to stimulate the scalp with very limited tissue penetration.
+This electric field is created by a low frequency, low-intensity electrostatic pulse used to stimulate the scalp with very limited tissue penetration increases constant flow of oxygenated blood to the capillaries that lies below the scalp surface which are in charge of not only the transportation of all the essential nutrients such as vitamins, minerals, and amino acids that the hair roots need to grow new hair but also to prevent the conversion of testosterone to DHT that attacks the hair follicles and cause hair thinning.
 Customers receive sessions once a week.
-Each session lasts 12 minutes.
-A fuller thicker head of hair usually observed within 12 to 24 weeks.
-Sessions must be continued weekly to maintain the results.
+Each session lasts 12 minutes, one full course of treatment is 36 seassions, clients usually notice major reduction of hair falling out after 8 sessions (8 weeks) and fuller thicker head of hair usually observed within 18 to 36 sessions , but Sessions must be continued weekly to maintain the results.

 The human body is truly an electrical marvel.
 Minute electrical currents and charges are found in all tissue at the cellular level, as well as throughout the brain and nervous system.
 The most basic biochemical functions that occur in cells are directed, in part by their electrical or ionic “charge” they are positively or negatively charged, which dictates how they behave in the body and what processes they may accomplish.
 In relatively recent history, this knowledge has allowed researchers and clinicians to learn more ways to apply electrical stimulation to the body to regulate modulate or modify functions and to enhance or stop other functions.
 These include heart, muscle movement, soft tissue healing, bone growth healing, brain, and “pain”.
 This understanding of the body’s use of electricity, electrical signals, and pathways have allowed science to show us many ways to achieve desired results when trying to aid and heal debilitating human physical conditions.